hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

         return_by_dataframe=True,
     )

-Moreover, the OPS class enables us to validate the best/worst/mean performance of top k deployment and how well the safety requirement is satisfied.
+Moreover, the OPS class enables us to validate the best/worst/mean/std performance of top k deployment and how well the safety requirement is satisfied.
+Note that, we provide the detailed description of these top- :math:`k` metrics and the proposed **SharpeRatio@k** metric in this page: :doc:`sharpe_ratio`.

 .. code-block:: python